strangebasisdevs/strangebasis/docs/contributing.md

 This project uses **[Commitizen](https://github.com/commitizen-tools/commitizen)** to enforce commit message conventions and automate versioning.

+> **Note**: Commitizen can be installed along with project dependencies and other development dependencies in the Poetry setup of the [Getting Started](getting_started.md) documentation.

 ### Writing Conventional Commits

 Follow the structure: `<type>(scope): <message>`.
 Common types include: